MF Global ex-risk chief to testify before Congress

 * Representatives from S&P, Moody's to also testify

-WASHINGTON, Jan 27 Michael Roseman, the former chief risk officer who is said to have raised red flags about aggressive trading bets at MF Global MFGLQ.PK, will testify before Congress next week, according to a congressional staffer familiar with the matter.
+WASHINGTON, Jan 27 Michael Roseman, the former chief risk officer who reportedly raised red flags about aggressive trading bets at MF Global MFGLQ.PK, will testify before Congress next week, according to a congressional staffer familiar with the matter.

 Michael Stockman, who succeeded Roseman as chief risk officer for MF Global, will also testify, along with representatives from Standard and Poor's MHP.N and Moody's Corp (MCO.N), the congressional staffer said.

 MF Global filed for bankruptcy on Oct.
-31 after investors and customers became rattled over the firm's $6.3 billion bet on European sovereign debt.
+31 after it was forced to reveal that it had made a $6.3 billion bet on European sovereign debt, spooking investors and customers.

-Meanwhile, investigators are still searching for more than $600 million in missing customer funds, and are probing whether MF Global inappropriately used that money for the firm's purposes.
+Meanwhile, investigators are still searching for more than $600 billion in missing customer funds, and are probing whether MF Global inappropriately used that money for the firm's purposes.

 Roseman has become a figure of debate about the MF Global collapse, but has not yet publicly given his account of the firm's risk-taking.

-Lawmakers at a House Agriculture Committee hearing in December questioned former MF Global Chief Executive Jon Corzine over whether Roseman voiced concerns about the firm being overexposed to European sovereign debt.
+Lawmakers at a House Agriculture Committee hearing in December questioned former MF Global Chief Executive Jon Corzine about whether Roseman voiced concerns about the firm being overexposed to European sovereign debt.

 Corzine replied: "Mr. Roseman certainly had a different view about the sovereign default risk associated with Euro sovereigns and particularly in the context that we did other business in those countries, and he expressed that to me directly.
 He expressed that to the board."